Jtmalina/zm_streets/README.md

 ## To install
 Open mod tools and create a new zombie map called zm_streets

-Once files are generated:

-Place zm_streets.map in \Call of Duty Black Ops III\map_source\zm

-Place zm_streets.gsc in \Call of Duty Black Ops III\usermaps\zm_streets\scripts\zm

-Copy the prefab folder to \Call of Duty Black Ops III\map_source When prompted don't overwrite any files, just copy the new files.
+Once files are generated copy the three folders 'map_source', 'share', and 'usermaps' to your root directory for Call of Duty Black Ops 3.
+This is located where your steam downloads are pointed too.

 Compile zm_streets in mod tools